-Step-By-Step: Applying For a Stafford Loan
+Step-By-Step: Applying for a Stafford Loan

-3. If you are selected for verification, you may be asked to complete additional paperwork or submit supporting documentation such as proof of citizenship or income tax forms.
+- If you are selected for verification, you may be asked to complete additional paperwork or submit supporting documentation such as proof of citizenship or income tax forms.
 You will be notified by the GSAS Office should you be required to do so.

-7. Complete the Master Promissory Note (MPN).
-You will need your Personal Identification Number to complete this step in the process.
-If you do not recall the PIN that was assigned to you when you completed the FAFSA, you can request it again here.
-Failure to sign your promissory note will result in a cancellation of this loan under federal regulations.
+Important: Please select "Brandeis University"; Do not select "Brandeis University-Graduate School of Arts and Sciences" on the Department of Education's website.
+Failure to sign your MPN will result in cancellation of this loan under federal regulations.
 If the cancellation of this loan causes a balance due on your account, a hold will be placed on your account.